Welcome Prospective Student

 No. However, we strongly recommend that you meet with an HPNU- Nursing Interest advisor.

 I think I want to be a nurse.
 What do I need to know before I apply to ETSU?

-Designate Pre-Nursing on your ETSU Application.
-While Pre-Nursing is not a “major” it is the designated group name for students who want to be in the nursing program.
+Designate Health Profession-Nursing Interest (HPNU on your ETSU Application.
+While HPNU is not a “major” it is the designated group name for students who want to be in the nursing program.

 Once you have completed the General Education Core Requirements and designated nursing pre-requisite classes, you will be ready to apply to the College of Nursing.
-This takes between 3 and 4 semesters.
+This takes about 3 semesters.

 What are General Education Core Requirements?

 The courses required for EVERY ETSU graduate, regardless of major.
 For more information: